-- 1. Arkansas anticipates entering into twenty-nine (29) binding commitments for a total of \$114,464,700.
+- 1. Arkansas anticipates entering into thirty-two (32) binding commitments for twenty-six (26) projects for approximately\$72.6 million.
 The projects are identified in Chart 4. - 2.
-Arkansas anticipates a loan closing for nine (9) projects will meet green project reserve. requirements as identified in Chart 5.
-However, additional projects may have green components. - 3.
-Arkansas anticipates a loan closing for three (3) projects that will meet the add sub requirements and two (2) projects that will receive Disadvantaged Funds in the form of principal forgiveness.
+Arkansas anticipates ten (10) binding commitments for eight (8) projects that will meet green project reserve requirements as identified in Chart 5.
+However, additional projects may have green components identified at a later date. - 3.
+Arkansas anticipates loan closing for eleven (11) projects that will meet the add sub requirements and up to two (2) of those projects that will receive Disadvantaged Funds in the form of principal forgiveness.
 The projects are identified in Chart 5. - 4.
 Complete set-aside work plans specifying funds from the capitalization grant.
 (Target Completion: Within 60 days of grant award) - 5.
 Arkansas ADHE will continue to utilize the State Program Management set-aside to a portion of the implementation of the State Public Water Supply Supervision Program plan effort.
 This will include activities in this fiscal year such as: review and approval of 200 (goal) plans and specifications, logging and tracking of 1400 (goal) plan submissions, 250 (goal) sanitary surveys, technical assistance to Public Water System Supervision in a variety of ways, and other implementation activities. - 6.
 Arkansas will continue to screen projects using the Project Priority System to assure the Safe Drinking Water Acts overall goals are given priority in the DWSRF program.
 The Goal for this fiscal year is to have at least 30 projects on the Project Priority List. - 7.
 The Division will apply for the federal cap grant funds in the first year that they are appropriated.

 - 8. Arkansas will continue to implement the State capacity development program strategy at no cost to entities.
 A vital element of this program is the technical assistance contracts provided under the Small System Technical Assistance and/or Local Assistance Set-aside.
 These were restructured slightly to focus more on direct assistance to the systems.
-SFY 2020 goals for these contracts are 1,500 hours of technical assistance including AWOP activities. - 9.
+SFY 2021 goals for these contracts are 1,900 hours of technical assistance with an additional 1,000 hours of technical assistance coming from our AWOP program. - 9.
 Arkansas plans to increase public knowledge of the Drinking Water Revolving Loan Fund through Facebook posts about program success stories and participation in conferences relevant to eligible projects and promotion through the utilization of marketing material available from EPA.
 Additionally, Arkansas will seek opportunities and provide incentives to promote the Drinking Water Revolving Loan Fund. - 10.
 Arkansas plans to reach out to municipalities on the compliance list, available through Enforcement and Compliance History Online (ECHO), to offer information not only on funding opportunities, but assistance with the application process.
 The intention of application process assistance is to reduce challenges and provide positive applicant response. - 11.
-The program is considering a contract, under an existing EPA contract, to help with marketing and streamlining the processes for both CWRLF and DWSRF.
-The results of the focus group meeting highlighted real and perceived barriers to using SRF financing in the State.
-ANRC gained valuable insight into ways it can further improve the SRFs and outreach efforts.
+The program has an approved work assignment for streamlining assistance, under an existing EPA contract.
+The, the assessment and corresponding final report will be completed no later than October 31, 2020 - 12.
+The program will review the final report resulting from #9 and consider an additional work assignment, under an existing EPA contract, to assist with implementation activities defined in the report.